learn-co-curriculum/intro-to-big-o/README.md

   return false
 ```

-We need not concern ourselves with the time it takes to grab the 0th element or return true or false: those tasks always take the same amount of time, and therefore, are not the weakest link.
-The weakest link is the iteration over the array, which depends on the length of the array: it has the potential to take up the most time.
+We need not concern ourselves with the time it takes to grab the 0th element or return true or false - those tasks always take the same amount of time, and therefore, are not the weakest link.
+The weakest link is the iteration over the array, which depends on the length of the array, so it has the potential to take up the most time.
 If the array is one element long: great, it'll be super fast.
-But if it contains one million elements: that's going to take some time.
+But if it contains one million elements, that's going to take some time.
 Since the amount of time directly correlates with the length of the array (which we call n), Big O for this algorithm is O(n).

 ## Drop the Coefficients